ranmax123/powerbi/README.md

-# powerbi
+# Power BI
-resources for power bi
+Resources for Power BI and data analytics with Power BI